cogent3/cogent3/doc/cookbook/features.rst

     region_features = list(seq.get_features(start=10148, stop=26732))
     region_features[:3]

-We can also provide a combination of conditions, for example, querying for all mRNA within a certain range, and returning the first match.
+We can again provide a combination of conditions, for example, querying for all features with ``biotype="mRNA"`` within a certain range, and returning the first match.

 .. jupyter-execute::
     :raises: